Ben Brewster (soccer, born 1992)

 Ben Brewster (born March 29, 1992) is an American professional soccer player and coach who most recently played as a defender for San Francisco City FC.
-Brewster is currently Associate Head Coach for the UMass men's soccer team.
+Brewster is currently the Head Coach for the Bates College men's soccer team.
 Brewster graduated from Cape Elizabeth High School in 2010, where he was also a standout lacrosse player, and from Bowdoin College in 2015.

 Career

 Early career

 Brewster played college soccer at Bowdoin College between 2011 and 2014, where he was named the NESCAC Rookie of the Year following his freshman season, earned second team All-Conference honors after his sophomore year and first team All-Conference honors after each of his final two seasons.
 Brewster was also named First Team All-New England following his junior and senior seasons.
 Brewster was named a First Team All-American his senior year by the National Soccer Coaches Association of America.
 He also played lacrosse at Bowdoin, earning honorable mention All-American honors his senior year.

 Brewster also appeared for USL PDL club Seacoast United Phantoms in 2013 and 2014.